 The movement that followed Trump didn't follow him because they actually thought he organically held any worthwhile beliefs or had a good understanding of policy.

-And now Trump has been out of office and not useful to the hard right folks at all for months.
+And now, Trump has been out of office and not useful to the hard right folks for at all, for months.

 To them, that's a targeting computer.

-When Alex is talking about the reports of deaths after vaccination, he's talking about people misusing data that they take from VAERS, or the Vaccine Adverse Event Reporting System.
+When Alex is talking about the reports of deaths after vaccination, he's talking about people misusing data that they take from VARES or the vaccine adverse event reporting system.

 It's wholly up to individuals and healthcare professionals to report adverse events in this way.

-The thing that's important to understand is that the FDA and CDC don't only use VAERS data to monitor vaccine safety.
+The thing that's important to understand is that the FDA and CDC don't only use VARES data to monitor vaccine safety.

-It's just a thing you hear the most about because it's the easiest thing for idiots like Alex and his friends to pull numbers from.
+It's just a thing you hear the most about because it's the easiest thing for idiots like Alex and his friends to pull numbers from, then present out of context on Facebook in hopes of making your parents suspicious about vaccines.

-The CDC has an active arm of its program to monitor the safety of vaccines.
+The CDC has an active arm of its program to monitor the safety of vaccines, one of the largest parts of which is the vaccine safety data link.

-This is a collaboration between the CDC and nine huge healthcare organizations where concerns raised by VAERS data could be explored in a construct that's more meaningful for making scientific connections between things.
+This is a collaboration between the CDC and nine huge healthcare organizations where concerns raised by VARES data could be explored in a construct that's more meaningful for making scientific connections between things.

 So when information comes out of these other more active programs, it's usually press releases where they've done in-depth reviews of possible connections between a vaccine and a condition and found no link.

-You'll essentially never hear someone like Alex bring these programs up, however, because their studies are much harder to misrepresent than random out-of-context VAERS data.
+You'll essentially never hear someone like Alex bring these programs up, however, because their studies are much harder to misrepresent than random out-of-context VARS data.

 I like this line here from a 2015 article in the journal Vaccines and how they put it.

-This is a hypothesis-generating and safety signal detection system.
+Quote, VARES is primarily a safety signal detection and hypothesis generating system.

-No government or organizational system is perfect, but there are layers upon layers in place of people trying to keep us safe that you don't even know about.
+No government or organizational system is perfect, but there are layers upon layers in place of people trying to keep us safe that we don't even know about.

 Here's a possibly incomplete list of countries that have higher populations than Israel and higher vaccination rates.